 • Vanier college

 Once graduated, a major number of technicians will seek work in clinics or veterinarian hospitals.
 There also exists employment in many other sectors such as laboratory research, slaughter houses, etc. Basically where ever you may find an animal presence, you may find an opportunity for employment for an animal health technician.
 The placement rate for graduates is 96 %.
-The average salary for a technician fresh out of college is about $13.55/hr.
+According to St-Hyacinthe college website, in 2018, the average salary for a technician fresh out of college is $16.60/hr.

 To be a good technician, you must enjoy team work but also be able to work alone.
 An interest in animal welfare and feeling compassion for their suffering are important, and are the reasons for this profession.